Frequently Asked Questions

 If you do not find an appropriate approved program, and you have specific academic reasons for wanting to participate in an unapproved program, apply for the Independent Program Petition in our program search.
 You will be asked as part of the application for a statement outlining the reasons why your program will meet your academic needs and how other USU-approved programs do not meet your educational goals.

-Study Abroad staff will evaluate your application according to the program’s relevance to your educational goals as well as whether the program fills a unique need as compared to other USU-approved programs.
-Study Abroad will also consider the support services, housing, facilities, cultural immersion and security conditions of the program.
+Study abroad staff will evaluate your application according to the program’s relevance to your educational goals as well as whether the program fills a unique need as compared to other USU-approved programs.
+Study abroad staff will also consider the support services, housing, facilities, cultural immersion and security conditions of the program.

 What if I want to bring my spouse, or other dependents, with me on study abroad?

 If you are a student who is married and your spouse would like to join you while you participate on a study abroad program, this is possible!